AngelaDMerkel/CBZXL/README.md

 - SQLite to skip reviously processed archives
 - Basic logging

+## Usage

+- `--verbose` for more info including per archive savings and percent saved.
+I recommend you pass this flag

 ## Caveats

 The script is pretty unsophisticated and it's up to the user to have `magic`, `cjxl` etc in their path for the script to use.
 As far as I can tell, it catches every edge case you're likely to encounter.